Veterinary Brainstem Auditory Evoked Response (BAER) Evaluation System

 Each BAERCOM comes with PC software that can download the BAER data from the BAERCOM and save the data to your computer.
+(Version 1.5 is shown above, but 2.1 is our current version and is similar.)
 The BAER response for both ears is posted on a simple, easy to use form (shown above) that can be printed.
 BAER plots can also be copied to the PC clipboard for use by other applications.

 The BAER traces shown above were collected with the BAERCOM from a lightly sedated, one-year-old male Dalmatian with unilateral hearing loss in the left ear.
 The collection of this BAER data for both ears took less than 5 minutes.
 Most pups, including the one in the picture at the top of the page, do not require sedation at all.